-Dollar Shave Club solved an annoying problem
+Is Dollar Shave Club profitable?

 For years razor blade buyers have been subject to an irritating shopping experience.
 Mainstream brands like Gillette charge little or nothing for razor handles, then overcharge for the blades, to the point where stores keep them in locked cases.